seanwo/ti994a/README.md

 # ti994a

-Repository for the reconstruction of ti994a projects developed during my childhood.
+Repository for the reconstruction (and "reimagining") of ti994a projects developed during my childhood.

 ## Project: BlackJack